-- Cash collateral deposited by Members to cover their obligations to CRCC. - Capital of CRCC: i) a portion of the capital of CRCC is held in cash in accounts at commercial banks with AAA rating and ii) the rest of the capital of CRCC is invested in in government debt securities issued by the Republic of Colombia -TES of high liquidity and low market risk, which can be used to obtain liquidity from the Central Bank or from market participants. - CRCC has access to the primary government securities dealers of the Ministerio de Hacienda (SEN), market maker program, the country's most liquid public debt market, through which it can easily sell the TES securities received as collateral. - CRCC has access to the Central Bank's intraday financing (intraday and overnight collateralised liquidity) through which it can obtain liquidity using collateral provided by Members in stressful events such as a defaulting Members of CRCC.
+- Cash collateral in Colombian pesos deposited by Members to cover their obligations to CRCC. - Cash collateral in US dollars deposited by Members to cover their obligations to CRCC. - Capital of CRCC: i) a portion of the capital of CRCC is held in cash in accounts at commercial banks with AAA rating and ii) the rest of the capital of CRCC is invested in in government debt securities issued by the Republic of Colombia -TES of high liquidity and low market risk, which can be used to obtain liquidity from the Central Bank or from market participants. - CRCC has access to the primary government securities dealers of the Ministerio de Hacienda (SEN), market maker program, the country's most liquid public debt market, through which it can easily sell the TES securities received as collateral. - CRCC has access to the Central Bank's intraday financing (intraday and overnight collateralized liquidity) through which it can obtain liquidity using collateral provided by Members in stressful events such as a defaulting Members of CRCC.
 Historically, more than 90% of the collateral provided at CRCC are securities eligible for access to liquidity support from the Central Bank. - Uncommitted lines of credit with commercial banks.